 Working with Vision Housing will save you money.
 Through Vision Housing, single homeless non-priority clients get the support and guidance they need to turn their lives around, breaking the offending cycle.

 The Vision Housing service is vital.
 On release, ex-offenders are at a crucial point in their lives where they are vulnerable, and often, of no fixed abode.
-Private landlords don’t let to DHSS clientele and even if the ex-offender manages to find a bed in a night shelter, they soon find themselves linking up with their old contacts and the offending pathway seems to be the only one open to them.
+Private landlords don’t let to DSS clientele and even if the ex-offender manages to find a bed in a night shelter, they soon find themselves linking up with their old contacts and the offending pathway seems to be the only one open to them.
 It starts all over again.

 Vision Housing are uniquely placed, having strong relationships with landlords and being able to constantly source new private landlords.
 Vision Housing’ ground-breaking work means they are tearing down the barriers surrounding the private rented sector, as well as supporting the needs of landlords and their clients.

-Eliot Brunton, Housing Options Manager at Merton Council, said:
+Message from Eliot Brunton, Housing Options Manager at Merton Council, said: